+44 (0) 191 217 0775

 Sign Up for Updates

 The UK Credit & Collections Conference (UKCCC) offers delegates the opportunity to tailor their conference experience to suit their business needs through a range of dedicated sector-specific breakout streams.
-In addition to plenary sessions, delegates can choose to attend presentations and workshops across six streams covering different areas of the industry.
+In addition to plenary sessions, delegates can choose to attend presentations and workshops across five streams covering different areas of the industry.

 Breakout streams for 2017: